-A puzzle designed by Eric Harshbarger.Available online from Amazon (and other retailers).
+A puzzle designed by Eric Harshbarger.Available from Amazon, and other retailers.

 How To Play.
 DIGITS IN A BOX is one of those puzzles for which it is very easy to explain what you are supposed to do; actually doing it is the hard part.
 There are ten plastic pieces (each shaped as one of the digits 0-9).
 You simply take them out of the box (don't memorize the configuration as it come out -- that's no fun!), separate them (maybe put them in numerical order), and then try to get them back into the box so that the lid closes shut.